 - You want prescription-only product information without assessment

-- You want a permanent result promised before consultation
+- You want a permanent result claimed before consultation

 Suitability is confirmed at consultation.
 This list is general guidance, not a substitute for clinical assessment.